fmooraby/Shapefile2Excel/README.md

 ## Instructions (from Excel)
 1) Click on "RUN SHAPEFILE2EXCEL" button
-2) In File DIalog, select Shapefile to Open
+2) In File Dialog, select Shapefile to Open

 ## Output (in Excel)
 1) 3 Sheets are created "MAPS", "MAPS META", "MAPS META GRP"